 4. Investment Options for Excess Cash: If your buffer exceeds the necessary size, consider short-term, low-risk investments like treasury bills or bank deposits, which can be liquidated quickly if the need arises.

-Regularly review your cash buffer in relation to your spending habits and income changes.
-This is especially important during times of high economic volatility or personal financial changes.
+Review your cash buffer regularly against your spending habits and income changes.
+This matters most during periods of high economic volatility or when your personal financial picture is shifting fast.

 cash reserves